lvgl/lvgl/docs/intro/index.rst

 * even LED matrices
 * or any other display where you can control the color/state of the pixels

-See the :ref:`display_interface` section to learn more.
+See the :ref:`porting/display/display interface [0-1]` section to learn more.

 LVGL doesn't start, randomly crashes or nothing is drawn on the display.
 What can be the problem?